Bungal-ow/Contacts/README.md

 That should empty the collection (usually 100 documents will be deleted)

-Then you can go back to you node terminal and seed the database again:
+Then you can go back to your node terminal and seed the database again:
 - npm run seed

 If successful, the console shoud log that 100 entries(documents) were made.